Algorithms and Data Structures for Sequence Analysis

 Data mining

-Combinatorial pattern matching methods are also applied in data mining, when the data to be analysed are textual (sequential).
+Combinatorial pattern matching methods are also applied in data mining, when the data to be analyzed are textual (sequential).
 For example, a string can represent the movement history of an individual, with each letter corresponding to a visited location; or an individual's purchasing history in a retailer, with each letter corresponding to a purchased product.
 Let us mention a few such applications:

 • In pattern mining the task is to extract actionable patterns from large textual datasets; e.g. to extract the most frequent or the most significant patterns.